22940dev/port-jarvis/content/notes/finding-candidates-subdomain-takeovers/index.md

 draft: false
 ---

-A **subdomain takeover** occurs when a subdomain (like *example*.jarv.is) points to a shared hosting service that is abandoned by its owner, leaving the account available to claim for yourself.
+A **subdomain takeover** occurs when a subdomain (like *example*.jarv.is) points to a shared hosting account that is abandoned by its owner, leaving the endpoint available to claim for yourself.

 Not only are takeovers a fun way to dip your toes into [penetration testing](https://www.cloudflare.com/learning/security/glossary/what-is-penetration-testing/), but they can also be incredibly lucrative thanks to [bug bounty programs](https://en.wikipedia.org/wiki/Bug_bounty_program) on services like [HackerOne](https://hackerone.com/hacktivity?order_direction=DESC&order_field=popular&filter=type%3Aall&querystring=subdomain%20takeover) and [Bugcrowd](https://bugcrowd.com/programs), where corporations pay pentesters for their discoveries.